loxilb-io/loxilbdocs/docs/cilium-incluster.md

-### Kubernetes cluster setup with cilium and loxilb in-cluster
+### Kubernetes setup with cilium and loxilb in-cluster mode

 This guide will provide users with step-by-step instructions to provision a Kubernetes cluster, with cilium as the default networking and expose services via a loxilb load balancer also running as an incluster component.